Skip to content

 Torvehallerne is the number one tip for all foodies.
 You can buy fresh food and Danish delicacies in this covered, architecturally magnificent market hall.
 It’s very relaxed and stylish here, so don’t expect a hectic market hustle and bustle.

 The best thing about Torvehallerne is that there are also plenty of stalls where you can eat directly or take away dishes.
-Make sure to try the Great cinnamon buns at Laura’s Bakery; also popular for breakfast is GRØD with a good cup of coffee from the Coffee Collective.
+Make sure to try the Great cinnamon buns at Laura’s Bakery; also famous for breakfast is GRØD with a good cup of coffee from the Coffee Collective.

 Reef Market